adambard/learnxinyminutes-docs/raku.html.markdown

 # NOTE: when reading an infinite list, Raku will "reify" the elements
 # it needs, then keep them in memory.
 They won't be calculated more than once.
-# It also will never calculate more elements that are needed.
+# It also will never calculate more elements than that are needed.

 # An array subscript can also be a closure.
 It'll be called with the array's
 # length as the argument.
 The following two examples are equivalent: